 |The California Maritime Academy||Vallejo, CA||4-year, Public||Bachelor's||$7,056 in-state, $18,936 out-of-state|

 |United States Merchant Marine Academy||Kings Point, NY||4-year, Public||Bachelor's||$1,080|

 |University of Alaska Southeast||Juneau, AK||4-year, Public||Undergraduate certificate||$7,092 in-state, $19,856 out-of-state|

 School and Training Program Selection Criteria

 Here is some advice for aspiring ship captains who are looking into the training programs offered at different academies, universities and colleges.

-Those wishing to become a ship captain may look for schools with deck officer or marine transportation programs.
-Students should make sure that the program issues a U.S. Coast Guard Merchant Mariner Credential (MMC) upon graduation.
-An MMC allows a graduate to work on any U.S. ship in any ocean regardless of the ship's size, load or horsepower.
-This credential also runs concurrently with accreditation by both the Maritime Administration and the United States Coast Guard's National Maritime Center.
+- You may want to choose a school that offers a U.S. Coast Guard Merchant Mariner Credential (MMC) upon graduation, because an MMC allows a graduate to work on any U.S. ship in any ocean, regardless of the ship's size, load or horsepower.

-Students may want to investigate the benefits offered to graduates.
+- Students may want to investigate the benefits offered to graduates.
 All programs that carry an MMC credential offer graduates the opportunity to participate in the U.S. Navy or Coast Guard and earn a reserve officer's commission.
-Programs might list information such as the companies that graduates work for and their average starting salaries.

 Marine Transportation Programs